-The facility is home to a 60-foot long by 20-foot wide sandpit filled with simulated lunar soil and a lunar rover testbed.
-One 20-foot end of the sandpit can rise to replicate the slopes in moon craters.
-This research will help NASA develop rovers capable of traveling long distances during future human and robotic missions to the moon.
+Explore the Simulated Lunar Operations (SLOPE) facility, which is home to a 60-foot long, 20-foot wide sandpit filled with simulated lunar soil and a lunar rover testbed.
+Other areas simulate Martian soil conditions.
+Research in this facility will help NASA develop the components of rovers capable of traveling long distances and investigating planetary surfaces during future human and robotic missions to keep NASA’s journey to Mars moving forward.

 - 10:00 a.m.